jslay88/OctoPrint-Dropbox-Timelapse/README.md

 ![screenshot](screenshots/settings_step7.png)
 8. Select the `External` user type if you do not use Google G Suite, otherwise you can select `Internal` and click `Create`. <br>
 ![screenshot](screenshots/settings_step8.png)
-9. If you don't publish your app you need to add the user email that you will be using to access Google Drive as a Test User. <br>
+9. If you don't publish your app you need to add the user email that you will be using to access YouTube Data API as a Test User. <br>
 ![screenshot](screenshots/settings_step8b.png)
 10. Click `Save and Continue` on the remaining pages for your consent screen, and then click `Back to Dashboard`. <br>
 ![screenshot](screenshots/settings_step9.png)